NeoCircuit-Studios/ALove_Unspoken/README.md

 ## Interactive Version Android (and PC comming later)

-An experimental mobile visual novel is in development, where players will explore Leo’s journey through AI-generated images and voice.
+An experimental mobile visual novel, where players will explore Leo’s journey through AI-generated images and voice for free.

 You can download the Android Version from [itch.io/ALove_Unspoken](https://neocircuit-studios.itch.io/alove-unspoken-mobile) or [Releases](https://github.com/NeoCircuit-Studios/ALove_Unspoken/releases/tag/Mobile)